minnojs/minno-quest/README.md

 The player treats each questionnaire a **sequence** of **pages**.
 Each page may have one or more **questions**.

-Each page or question is implemented as a page/question object.
 The pages are set into a sequence and presented sequentially.
 This is essentially all you need to know in order to start writing questionnaires.

-The sequence supports a mixer that will allow you to randomize the order of the pages (or questions) that you create.
-The questionnaire also supports an *inheritance* system, that will allow you to abstract you questionnaires and make them shorter, simpler and more dynamic.
+The sequence supports ***mixers*** that allow randomiinge the order of the pages (or questions) that you create, and other features often needed when creating the sequence of a questionnaire.
+The questionnaire also supports an *inheritance* system, that allow abstracting questionnaires and make them shorter, simpler, more dynamic, and most important, reusable.

-Questionnaires are created by writing a Java-script object that has several properties: `settings`, `sequence`, `pages`, `questions`, `global` and `current`.
-Some of these properties have to do with advanced uses of the player, but really the only two that you **have** to know are `sequence` and `settings`.
+Questionnaires are created by writing a Java-script object that has several property objects: `settings`, `sequence`, `pages`, `questions`, `global` and `current`.
+Some of these properties have to do with advanced uses of the player.
+The only objects that you **have** to know are `sequence` and `settings`.
 We'll first show a simple questionnaire, then go through each of the more advanced options.

 ### A short introduction